Camera Use in the Paulson Reading Room

 Rare Books after 1800 allowed

 Use of personal camera is generally allowed for books published after 1800.
-For books published before 1800, please consult with the curator at the desk.
+For books published before 1800, please consult with the reference desk staff.

 Oregon Collection materials allowed

 Use of personal camera is generally allowed.
-If the publication is particularly fragile, curator at the desk may request that the researcher go through Image Services.
+If the publication is particularly fragile, reference desk staff may request that the researcher request scans.

 Ephemera or artifacts allowed (no manipulation)

 Use of personal camera is allowed for as-is display.
-For photographs from various angles where position adjustment is necessary, researcher must go through Images Services.
+For photographs from various angles where position adjustment is necessary, researcher must request photographs.

 Allowable number of photographs